franyol/Spining-Electromagnets/README.md

 # Spining-Electromagnets
-A simulation program for electromagnets' generated force under a magnetic field influence.
+A simulator for electromagnets' generated force under a magnetic field influence.